-Number 221B Baker Street is where Holmes shared rooms with Dr. Watson and Mrs. Hudson, their long-suffering landlady.
-It was the starting point for many investigations and our first investigation will be to discover exactly where it was, by no means as easy as it sounds.
+- Number 221B Baker Street, where Holmes shared rooms with Dr. Watson and Mrs. Hudson.
+This was the starting point for many investigations and our first investigation will be to discover exactly where it was, by no means as easy as it sounds.

-Some people persist in arguing that Sherlock Holmes was a real person.
-If opening hours permit, we may pay a brief visit to the Wallace Collection in Manchester Square and try to prove it!
-Certainly the stories provide clues to his parentage, upbringing and education.
+- If opening hours permit, we may pay a brief visit to the Wallace Collection in Manchester Square and try to discover if Sherlock Holmes really did exist.
+Certainly, the stories provide clues to his parentage, upbringing, and education.

 Simply input your tour request details in the form below.
 When you have finished, hit the Green ‘Submit to Match’ button.
 Your request will be instantly emailed to three highly qualified and enthusiastic London Blue Badge Tourist Guides, matching your criteria.
 They will then email you confirming availability, pricing and suggestions for the tour itself.
 So let one of our 500+ Blue Badge Tourist Guides make your stay in London a special one.